centrify/api-guidelines/Guidelines.md

 ```

 ## 10. Delta queries
-Services MAY choose to support delta queries.
+Services MAY choose to support delta queries, however, we do not support them.

+This section remains as a reference for a time when we wish to implement delta queries.

 ### 10.1.
 Delta links
 Delta links are opaque, service-generated links that the client uses to retrieve subsequent changes to a result.